Tonomy-Foundation/Ethereum-token/README.md

 **Bridge & Swap**: Users can swap between Tonomy Blockchain and Base networks through our official swap interfaces.

-For the complete Tonomy ecosystem contracts, see: [Tonomy-Contracts repository](https://github.com/Tonomy-Foundation/Tonomy-Contracts)
+For the complete Tonomy ecosystem contracts on the Tonomy Blockchain, see: [Tonomy-Contracts repository](https://github.com/Tonomy-Foundation/Tonomy-Contracts)

 ## Installation